The Budget: A step towards future proofing the Employee Ownership Trust?

 Key Adjustments to EOTs

 That said, there were adjustments to the EOT legislation, but these changes come as no surprise to us as experts in this field.
 The Government listened to points raised in the consultation and just over a year later have implemented changes to EOTs that are welcomed by the profession.
 The additional legislation bolsters the anti-abuse provisions in specific areas, many of which were loosely covered in some of the existing legislation.
-Other areas were not mentioned in the existing legislation, but were already foreseen and practiced by any prudent and diligent EOT advisor.
+Other areas were not mentioned in the existing legislation, but were already foreseen and practised by any prudent and diligent EOT advisor.
 Having been well abreast of such matters, our experts have been structuring EOT deals in a ‘best practice’ method which has been well within the bounds of the proposed changes for years.

 Here is a brief summary of the key changes:

-• EOT relief clawback period extended – previously, vendors would be on the hook for a clawback of the CGT relief if there was a disqualifying event in the tax year of the sale and the following tax year.
+• EOT relief clawback period extended – Previously, vendors would be on the hook for a clawback of the CGT relief if there was a disqualifying event in the tax year of the sale and the following tax year.
 This has now been extended such that vendors will be liable the tax year of sale and the following four tax years.

 • No more offshore trustees - Before the budget, it was possible to have an offshore trustee of the EOT.
 This enabled the EOT to sell companies without suffering a charge to CGT.
 However, trustees must now be UK resident to meet CGT relief requirements.
 This means that EOT businesses can no longer appoint an offshore trustee to avoid CGT in a sale of the business in the future.
 This is a strengthening of the anti-abuse and anti-avoidance provisions by HMRC.
 We have always advocated for and implemented onshore trustees for our clients.